canopy1/canopy-ui/README.md

 # CanopyUI

 CanopyUI is a library of WebComponents you can use regardless of your tech stack.
-See the usage guide below.
+Our public Storybook preview is hosted on Github Pages at https://canopy1.github.io/canopy-ui/.
+You can walk through our Storybook to see what properties are supported and experiment with dynamic properties yourself.

 ![CanopyUI](https://user-images.githubusercontent.com/1096881/110418148-98923f80-805c-11eb-9c70-0654ed0eae00.png)